2011 Savannah State Tigers football team: Southeastern Louisiana

-Appalachian State University
+Appalachian State

 The Mountaineers of Appalachian State University, ranked at #3, scored on five of the first seven possessions of the game and cruised to a 41-6 win over the Tigers at Kidd Brewer Stadium.
 The Tigers trailed 27-0 and halftime and were only able to muster one score, a 10-yard touchdown run early in the fourth quarter by quarterback Antonio Bostick.
 Starting quarterback AJ DeFilippis left the game early in the second quarter with a head injury.
 Bostick threw for 136 yards but was sacked three times.
 DeFilippis, passed for 81 yards before leaving the game, but was also sacked three times by the Mountaineer defense.
 On defense, Vaughn Cornelia led the Tigers with a game-high 11 tackles.

-North Carolina Central University
+North Carolina Central

 The Tigers earned their first ever MEAC conference win in their first MEAC Conference game with a 33-30 win against North Carolina Central.
 Quarterback Antonio Bostic got his first start of the season and ran for two touchdowns and threw for another.
 Senior running back Justin Babb rushed for a game-high 93 yards and one touchdown.
 The Tigers defense sacked the Eagles quarterback five times in the game.